 - Attendance at all class sessions.
-Each class session is designed to introduce and/or practice writing concepts and processes related to the current writing project. - Completion of all assigned readings and informal writing assignments.
+Each class session is designed to introduce and/or practice writing concepts and processes related to the current writing project.
+If you do not attend, you cannot learn from and participate in the class discussions and group work. - Completion of all assigned readings and informal writing assignments.
 All reading assignments will serve either as subjects or as models for your own arguments and will be discussed in class.
 The informal writing assignments may include reading quizzes, responses, exercises, and group work; inclass writings and group work cannot be made up if you are absent.

 - Participation in class discussions and peer review groups.
-This class will be more meaningful and enjoyable if we all participate in class discussions and activities; be prepared and willing to discuss your own writing and the writing of others.
-If you bring an incomplete draft to a peer review or do not participate actively in a peer review, your essay grade will be lowered one letter. - Attendance at all one-to-one conferences with me.
-If you miss a conference, your essay grade will be lowered one letter. - Portfolio #1: a response argument essay of 2-3 pages (500-800 words). - Portfolio #2: an evaluative argument essay of 3-4 pages (700-1000 words). - Portfolio #3: a narrative argument essay of 3-4 pages (700-1000 words). - A final portfolio consisting of a cover letter (one page), a research proposal (one page), a working bibliography (one page), an annotated bibliography (3-4 pages), research notes (20 pages), the position paper (4-6 pages, 1000-1500 words), and an in-class essay.
+This class will be more meaningful and enjoyable if we all participate in class discussions and other activities.
+Participation includes active listening, note taking, and contributing to group work and class discussions.
+Be prepared and willing to discuss your own writing and the writing of others.
+If you miss more than eight (8) class meetings, the participation portion of your final grade will be an "F." If you bring an incomplete draft to a peer review or do not participate actively in a peer review, your essay grade will be lowered one letter. - Attendance at all one-to-one conferences with me.
+If you miss a conference, your essay grade will be lowered one letter. - Portfolio #1: a summary-response essay of 3-4 pages (900-1200 words). - Portfolio #2: an analysis or synthesis essay of 3-4 pages (900-1200 words). - Portfolio #3: a comparative-evaluation essay of 3-4 pages (900-1200 words). - A final portfolio consisting of a cover letter (one page), a research proposal (one page), a working bibliography (one page), an annotated bibliography (3-4 pages), research notes (10 pages), the argument essay (4-6 pages, 1200-1800 words), and an in-class essay.
 Note: A committee of other English 1121 professors will evaluate your final portfolio; more details can be found on the final portfolio cover. - Completion of all in-class essays.
 If you miss an in-class essay, you may make it up, but the essay grade will be lowered one letter.